lotuselise3/World_Weather_Analysis/README.md

 ![WeatherPy_vacation_map](https://user-images.githubusercontent.com/68654746/178606378-8330bbd9-55c8-427e-aced-55459b296ad9.png)

 **Deliverable 3**
-- A travel itinerary that shows the route between four cities chosen from the customer’s possible travel destinations is created from using the Google Directions API.
-Then finally and as the last part of the application updates, a marker layer map with a pop-up marker for each city on the itinerary is created.
-A user now has a full blown temperature preferenced based maps itinerary provided for them!
+- Using the Google Directions API key, the PlanMyTrip app will create a personal travel itinerary that shows the route between the four cities chosen from the customer’s possible travel destinations.
+The last part of the application updates, I created a marker layer map with a pop-up marker for each city on the itinerary.
+The updated PlanMyTrip app now allows users to plan a temperature-preferenced based map itinerary for their next upsoming trip!
 #### Travel Map
 ![WeatherPy_travel_map](https://user-images.githubusercontent.com/68654746/178606623-2c67a114-3802-406e-aae1-e57a5a543219.png)

 #### Travel Map with Markers for each hotel showing Current Weather Descriptions
 ![WeatherPy_travel_map_markers](https://user-images.githubusercontent.com/68654746/178606677-9fb8010a-747f-40be-a67a-a2eea158f2c5.png)